History of the Fortress

 A castle was built here no later than the 10th century.
-It was Henry II Plantagenêt, Count of Anjou and King of England, who gave the fortress its current appearance by building a new palace on Fort Saint Georges.
+It was Henry II, Count of Anjou and King of England, who gave the fortress its current appearance by building a new palace on Fort Saint Georges.

 In 1205, after a long siege, the King of France Philippe Augustus gained control of the fortress and built several towers.

-It was in 1429, during the Hundred Years’ War, when Charles VII’s legitmacy as the next king of France was impugned, that Joan of Arc came to meet him at the fortress.
-She came after an 11 day ride - a genuine feat at the time - to assure him of his legitimacy and convince him to get crowned in Reims.
-This mythical encouter was an important turning point in the Hundred Years' War.
+It was in 1429, during the Hundred Years’ War, when Charles VII’s legitimacy as the next king of France was impugned, that Joan of Arc came to meet him at the fortress.
+She came after an 11 - day ride - a genuine feat at the time - to assure him of his legitimacy and convince him to get crowned in Reims.
+This famous encounter was an important turning point in the Hundred Years' War.

 The fortress' decline began in the 17th century, with Cardinal Richelieu who owned it at the time.
-In 1808, the monument was given to the District Council (present-day Country Council) for free.
+In 1808, the monument was graciously given to the District Council (present-day Departemental Council).

-Now, after four years of restoration work on a scale unprecedented anywhere else in Europe, seeking to give the castle back the military splendour and cohesiveness that it enjoyed in bygone days, the Department bids you welcome to its 3rd-millennium fortress!
+Now, after five years of restoration work on a scale unprecedented anywhere else in Europe, seeking to give the castle back the military splendor and union of yesteryear, the Department welcome you to its 3rd-millennium fortress!

-The ultra-modern, interactive and enjoyable museum displays (sonorous benches, touch-sensitive screens, 3D models) - a first in Touraine - will guide you through this history-steeped site.
+The ultra-modern, interactive and fun museographical displays (audio benches, touch screens, augmented reality, 3D models) - a first in Touraine - will guide you through this site packed with history.

-Set off to conquer the countless towers dotted around 150 metres of restored ramparts.
-Thanks to the dramatised visit of the royal lodgings, immerse yourself in the civilian and military past of the Fortress and step into the shoes of the key figures who have left their mark on the site.
-Two rooms are devoted to the representations of Joan of Arc from the 16th to the 20th century.
-Two others will help you to get a more in-depth understanding of the fortress, through the multimedia content as well as the archeological and iconographic collections.
+Set out to conquer the many towers that dot the 150 meters of restored ramparts.
+Thanks to the animated tour of the royal lodgings, immerse yourself in the civilian and military past of the Fortress and step into the shoes of the great men and women who left their mark on the site.
+Two rooms are dedicated to the representations of Joan of Arc from the 16th to the 20th century.
+Two others will help you to get a more in-depth understanding of the fortress, through the multimedia kiosks as well as the archeological and iconographic collections.
 Admire the royal lodgings, restored in the likeness of a local residence in the 15th century, and treat yourself to the breathtaking views from the numerous viewpoints overlooking the Vienne Valley.